JulianaOsemeke/healthnews_scraper/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Build a Web scraper
+# Health News Web scraper

 > This is web scraper to extract the latest health news from lupus.org